lab tests + behavioural coaching

 “Tzabia taught me that nourishment is about more than food – it’s also about discovering the things in life that feed your soul and make you happy.”

 The Food Coach Blog

 From antioxidants to neuroscience to women’s health, here is where you’ll find all The Food Coach® postings.

 Tzabia chats with champions Sylvie and Adrian about rarely-talked about aspects of nutrition, the value of life coaching, changing behaviour, dealing with emotional eating, moving to Latin America and much more.

 Listen to Tzabia talk about why she became The Food Coach and what it's about.

 This is a great shake to have within 30 minutes of an intense workout, whether it is power or cardio based.
-This is the time when the muscles are most ripe to recovery their stored sugar (glucose) supply and when protein can most easily be shuttled into the muscle tissue alone with the glucose.
+This is the time when the muscles are most ripe to recover their stored sugar (glucose) supply and protein can most easily be shuttled into the muscle tissue alone with the glucose.
 We keep fat low or non-existent so the digestion and uptake of the sugar and protein are not slowed down.

 Just about everyone has a bottle of olive oil in their cupboard.
 Most people assume it to be good for cooking.
 Is it?
 To test this out, I did my own kitchen experiment.
 Read on to find out the details.

 I get asked this question a lot.
 Should we be using multivitamins?
 Are they worth worth your MEF (money, effort, focus)??
 Here's my encapsulated view of the world of multivitamin/minerals (further known as multis).